 Learn how to buy seeds for this upcoming garden season.
-There's no better way to spend a winter afternoon browsing the latest crop of seed catalogs.
+There's no better way to spend a winter afternoon browsing the latest crop of seed catalogs!

 Read the Label

 Before you buy garden seeds, check the label to see if they require an early start indoors.
 Cool weather plants, such as pansy and broccoli, need a jump start indoors in order for them to grow large enough to be transplanted in the garden in the early spring.
-Warm-weather crops, such as tomatoes and bell peppers, also need to be started under grow-lights so they're ready to go into the garden after frost danger passes.
-A grow-light can be as simple as a fluorescent shop light hung just inches over your seed trays.
+Warm-weather crops, such as tomatoes and bell peppers, also need to be started under grow lights so they're ready to go into the garden after frost danger passes.
+A grow light can be as simple as a fluorescent shop light hung just inches over your seed trays.

 Fast-growing vegetables, such as lettuce, radish, spinach, and beans, can be planted several times throughout the spring and summer.
 Be sure to buy enough garden seeds for a continuous harvest.
 That way, you'll have a bountiful amount of vegetables to enjoy through the season.
-Find garden seed packets from seed catalogs that come in an abundance of seeds.

 If you're shopping for vegetable seeds, buy only what your family will eat.
 Don't take up valuable garden space with crops you won't use.
 Instead, buy only your favorites and try expanding your range each season with new varieties.
-Some of the most popular veggies for cooking a variety of things include tomatoes, peppers, broccoli, asparagus, and, yes, even spinach!
+Some of the most popular veggies for cooking a variety of things include tomatoes, peppers, broccoli, asparagus, and, yes, even spinach.

 Gardening Tip: If you want to grow vegetables, check the "days to harvest" information on the garden seed packets.
 Vegetable varieties vary in how long it takes for them to mature.
-If you live in a northern climate with a short growing season, focus on faster-maturing varieties of garden seeds to insure harvest before frost.
+If you live in a northern climate with a short growing season, focus on faster-maturing varieties of garden seeds to ensure harvest before frost.
 In the South, you'll be able to grow plants, such as okra, that require a long season of hot weather.

 Consider Your Space

-It's one thing to want to grow your own produce from garden seeds, but it's another if you don't have the room to put it all!
+It's one thing to want to grow your own produce from garden seeds, but it's another if you don't have the room to put it all.
 If you have a small garden, don't start space-hogging vegetable garden seeds, such as sweet corn, pumpkins, or squash.
 Focus on higher-yielding, more compact vegetables, such as salad greens, tomatoes, beans, and peppers.
 Make sure to do some research before buying—your plants, and yard, will thank you.